 Hair Donation information

-In memory of a cancer patient
+In memory of a cancer patient who has expired

 Apparently, 85% of hair donations come from family members and friends of those who have seen a patient closely during their illness.